 Olive Oil is Good

 Too much oil intake is unhealthy and can put our lives in danger.
 Olive oil, on the other hand, is different, and it is a healthful fat.
 A review confirmed that olive oil is rich in monounsaturated fat, reducing the risk of any heart disease.
 It has also shown that olive oil increases HDL cholesterol, thanks to its polyphenols, also a type of antioxidant.
-Unlike the processed one, natural olive oil has more polyphenols, according to nutritionists.
+Unlike the processed one, natural olive oil tends to have more polyphenols and omega-3 fatty acids (learn more about it at https://cleanwellness.com/health/olive-oil-omega-3), according to nutritionists.
 Olive oil is a relatively flexible ingredient.
 You can mix it into your salad dressing, add in marinades, use it as an alternative to margarine, and make a tasty dip.

 Consume Fatty Fish Regularly